AVSLab/basilisk/docs/source/Install/installOnLinux.rst

 #.
 CMake: You can install cmake using pip3.
 This makes it easy to overcome limitations of which version of ``cmake``
    the ``apt-get`` command provides::

-       $ pip3 install --user cmake
+       (venv) $ pip3 install cmake

 #.
-Note, if you choose to install python packages local in your user directory ``.local`` folder, be sure to add
+Note, if are you not using a virtual environment and you choose to install python packages
-   ``~/.local/bin`` to your ``PATH`` variable.
+   local in your user directory ``.local`` folder, be sure to add ``~/.local/bin`` to your ``PATH`` variable.

 #. `Optional Packages:` The above directions install the Basilisk base software.
 There are a series of :ref:`optional packages<installOptionalPackages>` that enhance this capability.